seb86/woocommerce-subscribe-all-the-things-sync-add-on/README.md

 Once you have this add-on activated you can now set the synchronise fields of your choosing.

-> Please note that you must have synchronise enabled under the "WooCommerce -> Settings -> Subscriptions" for this to work.
+> Please note that you must have synchronise enabled under the **"WooCommerce > Settings > Subscriptions"** for this to work.

 To enable this on your product: